akshayharyani/maximum_cut_problem_on_Quantum/README.md

 it in Jupyter Notebook

 ## Running the algorithm on AWS braket
-Create the notebook in AWS braket.
+Create Sagemaker (Jupyter) notebook instance.

+Create S3 bucket and link it with notebook instance

 Import braket SDK.